Microsoft Teams for Project Management

 The good thing about handling project management in Microsoft Teams is that you can integrate your everyday apps in it and collaborate with everyone from a single location without the need to juggle between apps.

 You can connect native Microsoft products, third party tools, and your own internal apps with Microsoft Teams and synchronize your process.
 Additionally, with Power Automate you can create advanced flows to automate some repetitive tasks such as issue tracking, request processing, approvals workflows, notification settings and other.

 While Microsoft Teams integration with third party apps can offer limited capabilities, you may opt to adopt additional solutions that can create customized integrations according to your business needs.

-Repetitive project management in Microsoft Teams
+Project management in Microsoft Teams at scale

 You created a new team for your project, uploaded all the right documentation for your team to work on, added tabs with important files and apps, including project tasks, and invited the right people to this team.
 The preparation part is done, you can now start working on the project implementation.

 But then a new project comes, and you need to do it all over again.
 To increase your team efficiency and save time on performing repetitive tasks, you can use Collaboration Templates.